Our Verdict

 Value

-While the Leap isn't cheap, it's not the most expensive model out there and provides lasting quality, making the initial investment a bit more palatable.
-This chair is an exceptional value if you can stomach the price point.
+While the Leap isn't the most expensive model out there, it provides lasting quality, making the initial investment a bit more palatable.
+This chair is an exceptional value, provided you can afford the price point.

 Conclusion

-Earning top marks across the board, the Steelcase Leap is the top chair in our fleet and one that many of us have elected to continue sitting in well after our official testing period concluded.
+Earning top marks across the board, the Steelcase Leap is the top chair in our fleet and one that many of us have chosen to continue using well after our official testing period concluded.